ElecRei/WildWorld-Fishing-Guide/README.md

 #### Demo Update
 ###### **Posted 11/19/18 - 3:21 p.m.**

-The demo has been updated with the new content border for the link to here: https://codepen.io/ElecRei/pen/wQgELQ
+The demo has been updated with the new content border for the link to here: <a href="https://codepen.io/ElecRei/pen/wQgELQ" target="_blank">https://codepen.io/ElecRei/pen/wQgELQ</a>

 #### Project Update
 ###### **Posted 11/19/18 - 10:33 a.m.**